ShieldsJohn/cat-snaps/README.md

 A signed in user can sign out via a similar form, found by selecting Sign out, in the navbar.

+Input validation is in place for each of the above forms.
+For example, the user must complete each fields and provide a password that meets the requirements.
+If not, messages will advise the user what is required.

 ### Home page